aman-ab/book-finder/README.md

-# Book Search App
+# Book Finder App

-A simple book search app made with React + Vite.
+A simple book finder app made with React + Vite.
 Uses the Open Library Search API (free, no api key needed).

 ## How to run